 Every nonprofit corporation needs a federal employer identification number (a FEIN or EIN) to open a bank account, apply for federal tax-exempt status, and otherwise navigate its dealings with vendors and potential donors.
-Once the state approves your Virginia nonprofits articles of incorporation, you can apply for an EIN at the IRS website or by phone.
+Once the state approves your Virginia nonprofits articles of incorporation, you can apply for an EIN at the IRS website, by fax, or by mail.
 Or you can add our convenient EIN service, for an additional $50 fee, when you hire Northwest.

 Hold Your Organizational Meeting & Adopt Bylaws

 Virginia requires your nonprofit to write and approve bylaws, but you would need bylaws even if they weren’t required.
 Bylaws are, after all, the place where your nonprofit spells out its internal rules, and it would be tough to make critical collective decisions without them.
 Who are your board members?
 How long will their positions last?
 How will directors get replaced?
 What are the different officers’ duties?
 What procedures will meetings follow?
 (And so on!)
 Questions like these require that your nonprofit’s essential practices get defined in advance.

 Your nonprofit should adopt its bylaws at its first official meeting, either before or shortly after filing your nonprofit’s articles of incorporation with the Virginia State Corporation Commission.
 If your nonprofit intends to seek 501(c)(3) tax-exempt status with the IRS, hold your organizational meeting and ratify your bylaws before applying.